Kris-Syevens/About/README.md

  /Testimonials - This is the hosted site for my Developmental-Project-Testimonial repo.

  /Ratings - This is the hosted site for my Developmental-Project-Ratings repo.

+ /Fylo - This is the hosted site for my Developmental-Project-Fylo rep.